piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 ## Optional
 You can add the optional prompts to Custom Instructions for a bit of backup power.
 Instructions will also never fall out of context, reducing any reason to re-apply the prompt.
 See their README for further details.

+## This prompt sucks
+It's a lot longer than it needs to be and contains a lot of completely unrelated shit.
+This is mostly my just Claude 4 Sonnet jailbreak, specifically one that counters the new "safety injection".
+I copied it over and was surprised that it worked ok, so I'm sharing.

+OpenAI DOES NOT USE INJECTIONS, but the text has jailbreaking properties so I kept it can subbed out mentions of Claude foor ChatGPT.
+I really don't have time to carefully fine-tune shit these days - if it's ugly but works, it still works.